AhmedFelic/React/book-list/README.md

 Search works after 2 letters are inserted, and the same has pagination done over query API

-To run project: npm install, npm start
+To run project: npm install,npm install react-router-dom, npm start